foundry-rs/book/src/reference/cheatcodes.md

 If the event is not available in the scope (e.g because we use some Interface or external smart contract), we can define the event ourselves with an identical event signature.

+Currently, the cheatcode does not check the origin contract of the event, but simply that it was emitted during that call.

 For example: